✏️ Updated on 25th April 2021

 I hope you found it an interesting read and maybe even gave you some takeaways on your next wetsuit.

 It would be awesome to know what you think about wetsuit sustainable in the comments.
-Don’t forget to check out my other content on socials, until next time guys…
+Don’t forget to follow on the usual socials below to keep up to date with the latest surfing content!

 Next read: ‘Wetsuit Buying Guide’